 Sector erase is a six bus cycle operation.
 The sector erase command sequence is initiated by writing two unlock cycles, followed by a set-up command.
 Two additional unlock cycles are written, and are then followed by the address of the sector to be erased, and the sector erase command.
-Tables 16 and 18 show the address and data requirements for the sector erase command sequence.
+Table 16 shows the address and data requirements for the sector erase command sequence.